 D&I for an ongoing remote workforce

 As hundreds of millions shift to working remotely, spotty Wi-Fi may be holding your virtual team back.
 Consider how internet access can limit productivity and team dynamics, especially if your team is spread out across the globe.
 Folks with limited Wi-Fi options are struggling.
 Lagging video calls means less face time, grainy audio means miscommunication and misalignment.
-With new, COVID specific operating principles for a work-from-home environment and better documentation, people struggling with technology can work in an asynchronous way and still feel like they’re part of the team.
+With new, COVID specific operating principles for a work-from-home environment and better documentation, people struggling with technology can work in an asynchronous way and while still supporting the psychological safety in the workplace.

 D&I for a neurodiverse workforce

 As a newer topic in D&I, neurodiversity should be recognized and celebrated.
 How inclusive are we of people with neurodiverse predispositions?
 Folks with ADHD, those who sit on the autistic spectrum, or people with dyspraxia—as a few examples—have learning and thinking differences that can aid organizations in a variety of ways.
 Recognizing the benefits of neurodiversity in the workplace as an asset, rather than a liability or handicap, will produce more opportunities for diversity of thought and innovation within your teams.

 Consider diversity and inclusion a mission, not a checklist.
 Download our free D&I ebook to learn even more about this ever-changing topic.
 Our ebook, Changing the way we work: Diversity & Inclusion Trends for 2020 is available to download now, and is designed for people that are: